 Is business ownership for you?
 Do you have a viable business idea?

-If you don’t already have a business idea, browse the collection of guides for starting specific businesses found at the Duke Street Business Center or search our catalog.
+If you don’t already have a business idea, browse the collection of guides for starting specific businesses found at the Business & Reference Center or search our catalog.
 Search online for trend information, including Entrepreneur Magazine’s “Business Ideas” section.

 A SWOT analysis can be a useful tool to help you decide if entrepreneurship is the right fit for you.
 SCORE provides a free SWOT template, which you can discuss with a SCORE mentor.

 First Research – First Research provides broad industry trend information.
 Review industry profiles, discover industry websites & associations, and track industry drivers.

 SimplyAnalytics – Use SimplyAnalytics to research the demographics in your area.
 Start thinking about your target customers.

 Sign up for updates from Cultivate Lancaster, where you can meet and network with aspiring and successful entrepreneurs.
 Connect with other small networking groups for your industry or interests!

 Book Recommendations on Leadership

 From the time we learn to speak, we’re told that if you don’t have anything nice to say, don’t say anything at all.
 When you become a manager, it’s your job to say it–and your obligation.
 Author Kim Scott was an executive at Google and then at Apple, where she worked with a team to develop a class on how to be a good boss.

 Entrepreneurial StrengthsFinder delves into the psychology of the entrepreneur.
 Gallup research shows that decisions and actions, influenced by the personality of the entrepreneur, affect the survival and growth of the venture.